Coder-Python/churn-prediction/1.ML Sebastien/README.md

 #### Introduction :

-ML_Classifier_Sebastien.ipynb notebook is used to make the model and export it as a model.bin file, this file can then be used for deployment by the Data Engineer.
+ML_Classifier_Sebastien.ipynb notebook is used to make the model and export it as a xgbmodel.bin file, this file can then be used for deployment by the Data Engineer.

 #### Data cleaning and preprocessing :